sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 To those who design password generation software (either built-in to an online service sign-up flow or a password manager), I encourage you to imagine possibilities of using word lists tailored to users' contextual needs.

-## Epilogue: Other smart TV keyboard layouts?
+## What about other smart TV keyboard layouts?

-Above, we assumed Montauk house had an smart TV with a particular linear keyboard.
+Above, we assumed a Montauk house that had an smart TV with a particular linear keyboard.

 Following the process above, we can make separate lists for other layouts.
 As you might expect, this results in different word lists.
 See [this repo for more](https://github.com/sts10/remote-words).

+## Other links

+I've posted other wordlists I've created [here](https://github.com/sts10/generated-wordlists).
+The tool I wrote to create these lists is called [Tidy](https://github.com/sts10/tidy).

 ---